The Esteemed Rabbi Eliezer Berland shlit"a Sings in Kfar Shalem "When You Pass

-"When you pass through the waters, I will be with you; and through the rivers, they shall not overflow you.
-When you walk through the fire, you shall not be burned, nor shall the flame scorch you" (Isaiah 43:2).
-Over the years, the esteemed Rabbi Eliezer Berland shlit"a has spoken extensively about the importance and power of reciting this verse.
-Here are words that Rav Berland said (Sunday, 18th of Tishrei, during Chol HaMoed Sukkot 5765 - the yahrzeit of Rebbe Nachman) about the virtue of the verse.
+"When you pass through the waters, I am with you, and through the rivers, they shall not overflow you; when you walk through the fire, you shall not be scorched, and the flame shall not burn you" (Isaiah 43:2).
+Over the years, the Gaon and Tzaddik Rabbi Eliezer Berland shlit"a has spoken much about the importance and power of reciting this verse.
+Here are words that Rav Berland said (Sunday, 18 Tishrei, 3rd day of Chol HaMoed Sukkot 5765 - Yahrtzeit of our holy Rebbe) regarding the virtue of the verse.

-The esteemed Rabbi Eliezer Berland shlit"a in Kfar Shalem sings with the students the verse with a special melody (thanks to Rabbi Yaakov Salma for the recording).
+The Gaon and Tzaddik Rabbi Eliezer Berland shlit"a in Kfar Shalem singing the verse with the students in the special melody (thanks to Rabbi Yaakov Salma for the filming).

 Subscribe to Our Newsletter